-All recipients of Research Assistantships or Fellowships must complete Employment Eligibility (I-9) forms, the Federal W4 and Illinois W4 forms.
+All recipients of Research Assistantships or Fellowships must complete Employment Eligibility (I-9) forms, the Federal W4, and Illinois W4 forms.
 International students must also complete the Alien Tax Status and other forms required by the Federal government.
-These forms are now on the web and the Human Resource Department will assist you.
-The I-9 form must be completed electronically and we have staff to help students with this during orientation week.
+These forms are now online and the Human Resource Department will assist you.
+The I-9 form must be completed electronically and staff can help students with this during orientation week.
+Students with external fellowships must provide copies of their original award letter and any renewal/adjustment letters in subsequent years.

 All checks must be direct-deposit and hard copies are not available.
-To view your check, please use the FASIS Self Service website.
+To view check details, please use the FASIS Self Service website.
 Students are paid at the end of the month.
-For new students, this means that the first checks are dispersed on Sept.
-30th.
-The University cannot pay students earlier - stipend advances are not permitted.
-In addition, any supplemental first-year funding (e.g. the moving bonus) cannot be paid out until Sept.
-30th per university payroll policy
+For new students, this means your first check is September 30th.